patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

-Anyway, the plan was to position ourselves on the first night so that we could see the early cherry blossoms in Miurakaigen early the next day, so we got a hotel room in Yokosuka: 2 more hours of train from Narita, but then only 30 minutes to the cherry blossoms.
-Of those 2 hours on the train, 1 was to Shinagawa on the Narita Express and then the other hour was on the local ("limited express") Keikyu Main Line: basically a commuter rail.
+Anyway, the plan was to position ourselves on the first night so that we could see the early cherry blossoms in Miurakaigen early the next day, so we got a hotel room in Yokosuka: 2 more hours of train from Narita, but then only 30 minutes (the next day) to the cherry blossoms.
+Of those 2 hours on the train, 1 was to Shinagawa on the Narita Express and then the other hour was on the local Keikyu Main
+Line: basically a commuter rail.

 The Mercure Yokosuka had staff with excellent English, likely as a result of being close to the US Navy base.
 The hotel wasn't super